cicada-lang/chimera/docs/diary/2022-11-20-unified-algebraic-datatype.md

 We call this "unified algebraic datatype", because this idea can be used in different languages:

-- typescript
+- typescript -- at least this is valid in typescript, but maybe we should not use this all the time.

-- whereabouts
+- whereabouts & rewrite -- these are our languages,
-- cicada
+  we can just use the same idea in them.

-- rewrite
+- cicada -- can exchange data in this format.

 TODO Learn more from json semantic web: https://en.wikipedia.org/wiki/JSON-LD